tederickson/te0701/README.md

 * The UI could talk to Firebase to handle user authentication
 * Use OAuth or SAML
 * Roll your own framework and use the request filter chain to check for the presence of a valid header

+## Audit
+Auditing is a future requirement.

+Auditing can be achieved by either
+1. Placing an audit event on a message queue and a separate system handles the events
+2. Table data contains a create employee id, update employee id, create date and update date

+Unfortunately table data only shows the final time a row was updated.

+# Future Enhancements
+1. Provide a sale endpoint that allows a manager to reduce the price of a tool code for a specified period of days.
+2. Provide a tool maintenance/repair endpoint to allow temporary inventory reduction while a tool is in the shop.